ray-project/ray/doc/source/ray-contribute/docs.md

 Don't use `-U` in this step.
 You don't want to upgrade dependencies because `requirements-doc.txt` pins exact versions you need to build the docs.

 ### Build documentation
-Before building, you can clean your environment first by running:
+Before building, clean your environment first by running:
 ```shell
 make clean
 ```